 What Iliac Crest Pain Feels Like When You Run

-Here’s what separates iliac crest pain from other hip injuries: the location is unmistakable.
-The iliac crest is the bony ridge at the top of your pelvis — you can feel it right now by placing your hands on your hips.
-The pain sits right there, on that bone itself or just below it.
-Many runners report it radiates downward into the glute or even into the lower back, but the epicenter is always that bony prominence.
+The sensation intensifies as the run progresses.
+Hills make it worse.
+Fatigue makes it worse.
+By the final miles, when your form starts falling apart, it’s genuinely hard to ignore.
+That’s what separates iliac crest pain from other hip injuries — the location is unmistakable.
+The iliac crest is the bony ridge running along the top of your pelvis.
+Feel it right now.
+Put your hands on your hips.
+That ridge.
+The pain lives there, on that bone or just below it, sometimes radiating down into the glute or lower back — but the epicenter never moves.

-I’ve dealt with this injury twice in my running career.
-The first time, I mistook it for IT band syndrome because the pain seemed to travel toward my knee.
-I spent three weeks foam rolling my outer thigh before my coach finally had me point to exactly where it hurt.
-Once I realized it was the iliac crest, the recovery protocol changed entirely.
+As someone who dealt with this injury twice in my running career, I learned everything there is to know about misidentifying it.
+The first time around, I assumed it was IT band syndrome because the pain seemed to travel toward my knee.
+Spent three weeks foam rolling my outer thigh before my coach finally said — “just point to where it hurts.”
+The moment I pointed directly at that bony ridge, the whole recovery approach changed.

 The Three Most Common Causes for Runners

-Understanding why your iliac crest hurts matters more than just treating the symptom.
+Understanding why your iliac crest hurts matters more than just chasing the symptom.
 Runners have specific biomechanical patterns that create this injury, and identifying your particular cause determines which fixes actually work.

 Muscle Attachment Inflammation

-Your iliac crest is essentially a muscle attachment hub.
-The gluteus medius, gluteus maximus, and external obliques all attach to or near this bony ridge.
-When you run with fatigue, poor form, or suddenly increase volume, these attachments get overloaded.
-The inflammation happens at the insertion point — where the muscle connects to the bone.
+But what is the iliac crest, really?
+In essence, it’s a bony ridge at the top of your pelvis.
+But it’s much more than that — it’s essentially a muscle attachment hub.
+Your gluteus medius, gluteus maximus, and external obliques all anchor to or near this ridge.
+When you run fatigued, or with poor form, or after suddenly spiking your volume, those attachment points get overloaded.
+The inflammation happens right at the insertion — where muscle meets bone.

-This is the most common cause I see in runners training for marathons or triathlons.
-A runner builds mileage sensibly for eight weeks, then decides to do a tempo run plus a track workout in the same week.
-The glutes, already fatigued, can’t stabilize the pelvis properly.
-The muscles pull harder at their attachment points to compensate.
-Inflammation follows.
+This is the most common cause in runners training for marathons or triathlons.
+Picture it: eight weeks of sensible mileage building, and then — one ambitious week — a tempo run plus a track workout crammed together.
+The glutes, already running on empty, can’t stabilize the pelvis properly.
+They pull harder at their attachment points to compensate.
+Inflammation follows, predictably, painfully.

-The pain typically concentrates directly on the bony crest itself and tends to be sharp and reproducible — same pain, same spot, every time you hit that mileage threshold.
+The pain concentrates directly on the bony crest.
+Sharp.
+Reproducible.
+Same pain, same spot, every time you hit that mileage threshold.

 IT Band Tension Creating Traction on the Crest

-Your iliotibial band (IT band) passes right near the iliac crest as it travels down the lateral thigh.
-Runners with chronically tight hip flexors and TFL (tensor fasciae latae) develop compensatory tightness throughout this entire region.
-That tension pulls on the iliac crest, creating inflammation where the IT band connects to or passes over the crest.
+Your iliotibial band travels right past the iliac crest as it runs down the lateral thigh.
+Runners with chronically tight hip flexors and TFL — tensor fasciae latae, the muscle just below your hip bone — develop compensatory tightness throughout this whole region.
+That tension pulls on the iliac crest, creating inflammation where the IT band connects to or passes over the ridge.

-This cause is more common in runners with poor hip mobility.
-Sitting at a desk eight hours daily, then running five miles — your hip flexors are basically concrete blocks trying to propel you forward.
-Something has to give.
+This one’s more common in runners who sit at a desk for eight hours daily, then expect their hips to perform.
+Your hip flexors are basically concrete blocks by 5pm.
+Something has to give — and it’s usually that attachment point.

-The distinguishing feature: pain is worse after sitting for long periods before a run, improves somewhat as you warm up, then worsens again in the second half of the run.
-It’s cyclical rather than consistently sharp.
+The distinguishing feature here: pain is worst after sitting for a long stretch before a run, eases slightly as you warm up, then creeps back in the second half.
+Cyclical rather than consistently sharp.
+That pattern matters when you’re trying to figure out what’s actually going on.

 Weak Hip Stabilizers Causing Abnormal Pelvic Loading

-This is the root cause underlying probably sixty percent of iliac crest pain cases in my experience.
-When your gluteus medius is weak — and it’s weak in most runners who don’t specifically train hip stability — your pelvis shifts side to side as you run.
-This is called Trendelenburg gait.
+Probably should have opened with this section, honestly — because this is the root cause underlying maybe sixty percent of iliac crest pain cases I’ve seen.
+When your gluteus medius is weak — and it’s weak in most runners who don’t specifically train hip stability — your pelvis shifts side to side with each stride.
+Trendelenburg gait, clinically speaking.
+Recognizable if you know what to look for.

-Weak lateral hip stabilizers force your glute maximus to work overtime to provide stability it shouldn’t need to provide.
-The muscle pulls harder at its attachment point on the iliac crest.
-Additionally, the abnormal pelvic mechanics create uneven loading through your hips, creating inflammation on whichever side is working harder.
+Weak lateral hip stabilizers force your glute maximus to work overtime providing stability it was never designed to provide alone.
+That extra pulling at the attachment point on the iliac crest creates inflammation.
+The abnormal pelvic mechanics create uneven loading — and whichever side is compensating harder is the side that eventually breaks down.

 Immediate Relief — What to Do Today

-You don’t need to stop running entirely, but you do need to be smart about how you manage this right now.
+You don’t need to stop running entirely — but you do need to be smart right now.

-Ice the area for fifteen minutes, three times daily.
-I know ice sounds boring and outdated, but inflammation at a bone attachment genuinely responds to it.
-Use a standard gel ice pack (the blue ones from any pharmacy cost about $4-6) wrapped in a thin towel.
-Direct ice on skin causes ice burn; the thin barrier prevents that.
+Ice the area fifteen minutes, three times daily.
+I know, ice feels like advice from 1987.
+But inflammation at a bone attachment genuinely responds to it.
+A standard gel ice pack — the blue ones, $4-6 at any pharmacy — wrapped in a thin towel does the job.
+Direct ice on skin causes ice burn.
+The thin barrier prevents that.

-Over-the-counter NSAIDs help.
-Ibuprofen 400mg twice daily for one week can reduce inflammation enough to allow training to continue without pain.
-Don’t use NSAIDs as a long-term solution — they mask symptoms while you’re training, which can worsen the underlying problem.
-But strategically, they’re useful for managing the acute phase while you implement the actual fixes.
+Over-the-counter NSAIDs help during the acute phase.
+Ibuprofen 400mg twice daily for one week can reduce inflammation enough to allow training to continue without significant pain.
+Don’t use them long-term — they mask symptoms while you’re training, which can quietly worsen the underlying problem.
+Strategically, though, they’re useful right now while you implement the actual fixes.

 Reduce mileage by twenty to thirty percent for the next two weeks.
-Not complete rest.
-This is important.
-Most runners with iliac crest pain can still run, but running through severe pain just extends the injury timeline.
+Not complete rest — this is important.
+Most runners with iliac crest pain can still run.
 Cut the long run down.
 Skip the speed work.
 Stick to easy-pace runs three to four times weekly.
+Running through severe pain just extends the whole timeline, which nobody wants.

-Foam rolling your hip flexors and TFL actually matters for this injury.
-Spend two minutes daily on each side.
-A standard foam roller costs $20-35.
-Position it under your hip flexor (the front of your hip, just below your hip bone) and slowly roll up and down.
-It should feel tender but not unbearable.
-This addresses one of the three main causes immediately.
+Foam rolling your hip flexors and TFL matters more for this injury than most people realize.
+Two minutes daily on each side.
+A standard foam roller runs $20-35.
+Position it under your hip flexor — the front of your hip, just below the hip bone — and roll slowly up and down.
+Tender, but not unbearable.
+This directly addresses one of the three main causes without any special equipment.

-Stretching deserves specific mention because general stretches don’t cut it here.
+Stretching deserves specific mention because generic hip stretches genuinely don’t cut it here.

 - 90/90 hip stretch: Sit on the floor with one leg bent at ninety degrees in front of you, the other bent at ninety degrees to the side.
-Keeping your chest upright, lean forward slightly over the front leg.
+Chest upright, lean forward slightly over the front leg.
 Hold 45 seconds.
-Do this twice daily on each side.
-This stretches your glutes and external rotators.
+Twice daily, each side.
+Targets glutes and external rotators.

 - World’s greatest stretch: Start in a push-up position.
-Step your right foot to the outside of your right hand, then rotate your torso to face right and reach your right arm toward the ceiling.
-Hold five seconds, then return to push-up position.
-Repeat ten times per side.
-This mobilizes hips and thoracic spine.
+Step your right foot to the outside of your right hand, rotate your torso right, reach your right arm toward the ceiling.
+Hold five seconds, return to push-up position.
+Ten reps per side.
+Mobilizes hips and thoracic spine — apparently named that for a reason.

-- Half-kneeling hip flexor stretch: Half-kneel with your right knee down, left leg forward.
-Push your hips forward until you feel a stretch in the front of your right hip.
-Hold 45 seconds.
-Repeat twice on each side.
-This directly addresses tight hip flexors.
+- Half-kneeling hip flexor stretch: Right knee down, left leg forward.
+Push hips forward until you feel the stretch in the front of your right hip.
+Hold 45 seconds, twice per side.
+This one directly addresses tight hip flexors — a main driver for many runners.

 Strengthening Exercises That Fix the Root Cause

-Here’s probably where I should have opened, honestly.
-You can ice and stretch forever, but without strengthening the weak stabilizers that created this injury, it’ll return the moment you ramp up training.
+Probably should have opened with this section, honestly.
+You can ice and stretch indefinitely, but without strengthening the weak stabilizers that created this injury, it returns the moment training ramps back up.
+That’s the cycle most runners get stuck in.

-Commit to three strengthening sessions weekly for four to six weeks.
-These aren’t complicated.
-None require equipment beyond a resistance band, which costs $8-12 for a decent set.
+Three strengthening sessions weekly for four to six weeks.
+None of these are complicated.
+While you won’t need a full gym setup, you will need a handful of things — mostly just a resistance band, which runs $8-12 for a decent set.

 Clamshells

-Lie on your left side with knees bent, feet together.
-Keep your feet touching while opening your right knee upward, like a clamshell opening.
-Pause at the top for two seconds.
-That’s one rep. Do three sets of fifteen reps per side.
+Lie on your left side, knees bent, feet together.
+Keep feet touching while you open your right knee upward — like a clamshell.
+Pause two seconds at the top.
+Three sets of fifteen reps per side.
 You should feel this in your gluteus medius, not your lower back.
+If you feel it in your lower back, your range of motion is too big.

-This exercise directly targets the lateral hip stabilizer that’s almost certainly weak if you have iliac crest pain.
+This directly targets the lateral hip stabilizer that’s almost certainly weak if you’re dealing with iliac crest pain.

 Side-Lying Hip Abduction

 Lie on your left side, both legs straight.
-Lift your right leg upward about two feet while keeping your hips stacked vertically — don’t let your top hip roll backward.
-Lower without touching your legs together.
+Lift your right leg upward about two feet — keeping your hips stacked vertically, not rolling backward.
+Lower without letting your legs touch.
 Three sets of fifteen reps per side.
+Harder than clamshells.
+Really hammers the gluteus medius and minimus, which might be the best starting point if clamshells feel too easy, as this injury requires genuine lateral hip strength.
+That is because the pelvis needs something to anchor it during each stride.

 Single-Leg Deadlifts

-Stand on your left leg with a slight knee bend.
-Hinge at your hips and extend your right leg behind you for balance, lowering your torso until it’s roughly parallel to the ground.
-Your left leg remains the only point of contact.
+Stand on your left leg, slight knee bend.
+Hinge at your hips and extend your right leg behind you for counterbalance, lowering your torso until it’s roughly parallel to the ground.
+Left leg is your only contact point.
 Return to standing.
-That’s one rep. Start with three sets of ten reps per side.
+Three sets of ten reps per side — at least if you can maintain form throughout.
+If you’re wobbling badly on rep three, that’s useful information about where your stability actually is.

 Bird Dogs

 Start on hands and knees.
-Extend your right arm forward and left leg backward simultaneously until they’re in line with your torso.
-Pause for two seconds.
-Return to starting position.
-Alternate sides.
+Extend your right arm forward and left leg backward simultaneously until both are in line with your torso.
+Pause two seconds.
+Return, alternate sides.
 Three sets of twelve reps per side.
+Targets glute maximus activation and core stability — both necessary for controlling what your hips do during running.

 When to See a Doctor vs Self-Treat

 Most iliac crest pain responds to the protocol above within four to six weeks.
-But certain warning signs mean you need medical evaluation sooner.
+Certain warning signs, though, mean you need medical evaluation sooner rather than later.

 See a doctor if: